The Fauves (band): History

 During a gig at Sydney's Annandale Hotel late in 1992 "they detoured into a freeform noise epic during which Cox washed Newey's hair with Vegemite and shampoo."
 The Ages Craig Mathieson described their support slot on the Church's national tour, "They rehearsed extensively, mindful of the opportunity they had been given.
 The result?
 Church fans ignored them."

 The band came to wider attention when they appeared on the bill of the first Big Day Out tour in January 1993.
 They signed to Polydor Records and, in October of that year, they released their debut long player, Drive Through Charisma.
 It was produced by Rowlands, who had them "recorded in a mud-brick house in Daylesford."
 The original version included a 22-track bonus disc featuring early demos and some live songs, which Mathieson felt were "often horrendous early recordings."
 It was accompanied by a separate booklet, "22 Reasons Why a Band Shouldn't Put an Album Out in Its First Few Years", written by Newey who provided critical analysis for each track: Mathieson noticed he "ridiculed every song."

 The 1994 computer game Quarantine featured the band's song "The Driver Is You" on its soundtrack.
 Their second album The Young Need Discipline was released in 1994.
 In 1995 the band released a non-album single "Everybody's Getting a 3 Piece Together".
 The song was later included on the band's next album as a secret track.

 The Fauves's most successful album to date Future Spa was released in July 1996.
 The album yielded considerable radio success with singles "Dogs Are the Best People" and "Self Abuser" coming in at No. 20 and No. 30 respectively in the Triple J Hottest 100, 1996.
 Between the release of Future Spa and their album Lazy Highways, the band were filmed for Vanessa Stuart's one-hour documentary, The Fauves: 15 Minutes to Rock, which has since aired on SBS and was also screened at the Document Film Festival in October 2004.

-The band toured heavily throughout the 90s and undertook support slots for overseas touring acts including Morphine, Ween, Weezer, Live, The Grifters, The Presidents of the United States of America, and Mr. Bungle.
+The band toured heavily throughout the 90s and undertook support slots for overseas touring acts including Lush, Morphine, Ween, Weezer, Live, The Grifters, The Presidents of the United States of America, and Mr. Bungle.